yyyash8/Electoral-roll-OCR/README.md

 To fetch data I have used tesseract 3 for numerical and categorical values and tesseract 4 for names.

-There were many ways to extract data from electoral roll.
-One of them would be to extract text of complete image at once and clean the data later.
-This method, although fast, it is very tedious to clean afterwords.
-Then I used the fact that in electoral roll all the information have set pattern and are uniformly divided to my advantage.

-There were 2 types of pattern in Electoral data in a ward, I'm considering only the first one:
+There were 2 types of pattern in Electoral data in a ward, I'm considering only the first one for extraction:

 1)Front Page
 2)Electoral voters data
 1. Front Page
 Extracting data from front page was simple as all the data needed to be extracted were in one place.
 Information we extracted were

-Vidhan Sabha
+1: Vidhan Sabha
-Part Number
+2: Part Number
-Main Town
+3: Main Town
-Polling Station name
+4: Polling Station name
-Male count
+5: Male count
-Female count
+6: Female count
-Total
+7: Total